YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 ensures Atomicity, Consistency, and Isolation).
-Use of this value may improve latency and throughput for those applications where an alternative mechanism (such as a checkpoint) provides acceptable durability.
+Use of this value may improve latency and throughput for those applications where an alternative mechanism (such as a checkpoint) provides acceptable Durability.
 If a transaction that is not flagged as :CODE:`"BATCH"` follows one or more transactions so flagged, Durability of the later transaction ensures Durability of the the earlier :CODE:`"BATCH"` transaction(s).